Hindu law of inheritance in Bangladesh [Math included]

 There are two major Schools of Hindu Law;

-The heirs of a deceased person under Dayavaga School can be segmented under three classes and according to the list.
+The heirs of a deceased person under Dayavaga School can be segmented into three classes according to the list.

 Generally, the property will be transferred according to the hierarchy of the hires and one will exclude another but with some exceptions mentioned below.